code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

 C Undefined behavior
 --------------------

-Some ambiguous constructions lead to what is called _unspecified behavior_.
+Some ambiguous constructions lead to what is called _undefined behavior_.

 - The compiler is free to do whatever it wants in such cases.
   - different compilers may exhibit different behaviors